Anchorsify/Anchorsify.github.io/_projects/Unarmed.md

 - Speed: 6
 - Special: Interrupt, Opener

 Effects: This may be used immediately after you have successfully dodged a melee-range attack.
 Reppuu is an attack against whoever's action you dodged, and uses your dodge roll as its Accuracy.
 Alternately, you may use Reppuu as a normal attack, using your regular Accuracy (rather than a dodge roll).
-When used as an Interrupt following a dodge, Reppuu can not have Links added onto it, but as its own attack, Reppuu can have linkes applied as normal.
+When used as an Interrupt following a dodge, Reppuu can not have Links added onto it, but as its own attack, Reppuu can have links applied as normal.

 When used as an opener to a combo, any time a non-interrupt combo attack fails to hit your opponent you may choose to perform it again as an interrupt.
 If this missed attack is a finisher, you may perform the finisher again as an interrupt using the CC of the first, despite the fact that your combo has been broken.